Corsets and the Female Reproductive System

 Can you corset when you’re pregnant?

 Victorian women were always corseted, even during pregnancy.
-It was considered indecent to go out without a corset at any time in one’s adult life.
-However, when pregnant they used special maternity corsets that had laced panels which expanded as their bellies grew.
-Ultimately this corset was used for support for the back and core, since 24/7 corseting since childhood often caused weakening of the back and dependence on the corset.
+It was considered indecent to go out without a corset at any time in one’s adult life (consider the fact that the corset also served as bust support before the modern bra was invented).
+However, pregnant women used specialized maternity corsets that had laced panels which expanded as their bellies grew.
+Ultimately these corsets were not used for waist reduction nor to achieve an hourglass shape, but rather they were used for support for the back and core, as 24/7 corseting since late childhood often caused weakening of wearer’s back and created dependence on the corset.

 Today, it’s true that in the first trimester you don’t tend to show a baby bump, and many women can still do crunches and sit-ups without harming the fetus.
-Many women in the Victorian era still laced with their normal corsets in their first trimester of pregnancy, but I still strongly recommend not wearing a corset at any point during pregnancy. .
-Just as any responsible woman would immediately stop drinking and smoking once she discovered she’s pregnant, a woman of today should immediately remove the corset upon realizing she’s with child.
-If you are pregnant and find you have a weak core, back support still exists in the form of more flexible maternity support belts or “belly bands” which won’t harm the baby.
+While many women in the Victorian era still laced with their normal corsets in their first trimester of pregnancy, I still strongly recommend not wearing a corset at any point during pregnancy.
+Just as any responsible woman would immediately stop drinking and smoking once she discovered she’s pregnant, a woman of today should immediately remove the corset upon realizing she’s pregnant.
+If you are pregnant and find you have a weak core or experience back pain, back support still exists in the form of more flexible maternity support belts or “belly bands” which won’t harm the baby.

 Post-partum Corseting